-The meadow seed mix in Table 3.6 is recommended for areas that will be maintained infrequently or not at all and where native plant colonization is desired.
+The meadow seed mix in Table 3-7 is recommended for areas that will be maintained infrequently or not at all and where native plant colonization is desired.
 Likely applications include rural road and utility right-of-way.
 Seeding should take place in September or very early October in order to obtain adequate establishment prior to the winter months.
 The appropriateness of clover in the mix may need to be considered, as this can be a fairly invasive species.
 If the soil is amended, the addition of clover may not be necessary.

-Table 3.6.
-Meadow Seed Mix.
+Table 3-7.
+Meadow Seed Mix

-% % %

-Weight Purity Germination
+% Weight % Purity % Germination

 Redtop or Oregon bentgrass Agrostis alba or Agrostis oregonensis 20 92 85

 Red fescue Festuca rubra 70 98 90

 White dutch clover Trifolium repens 10 98 90

-• Any seeded areas that fail to establish at least 80 percent cover (100 percent cover for areas that receive sheet or concentrated flows) shall be reseeded.
-If reseeding is ineffective, an alternate method, such as sodding, mulching, or nets/blankets shall be used.
-If winter weather prevents adequate grass growth, this time limit
+- Reseed any seeded areas that fail to establish at least 80 percent cover (100 percent cover for areas that receive sheet or concentrated flows). - If reseeding is ineffective, an alternate method, such as sodding, mulching, or nets/blankets shall be used.

-- may be relaxed at the discretion of the County when sensitive areas would otherwise be protected. - After adequate cover is achieved, any areas that experience erosion shall be reseeded and protected by mulch.
-If the erosion problem is drainage related, the problem shall be fixed and the eroded area reseeded and protected by mulch. - Seeded areas shall be supplied with adequate moisture, but not to the extent that it causes runoff.
+- If winter weather prevents adequate grass growth, time limits may be relaxed at the discretion of the County when sensitive areas would otherwise be protected. - After adequate cover is achieved, any areas that experience erosion shall be reseeded and protected by mulch.
+If the erosion problem is drainage related, the problem shall be fixed and the eroded area reseeded and protected by mulch. - Supply seeded areas with adequate moisture, but do not water to the extent that it causes runoff.